-Therefore, in this guide, we will consider the above and discover what and when you claim for your Annual Event.
+Therefore, in this guide, we’ll consider the above and discover what and when you claim for your Annual Event.

 Other tax tips

-Besides your limited company Christmas party expense, please read our article covering tax tips for UK contractors.
-Basically, this contains lots of handy tips when you have your own business.
-In addition, it includes details of company write offs you should be aware of when running a contractor limited company.
+Besides your limited company Christmas party expense, please read our articles which cover a guide to limited company contracting and tax tips for UK contractors.
+Basically, our tips guide contains lots of handy tax saving tips when you have your own business.
+What’s more, it includes details of company write offs you should be aware of when running a contractor limited company.
 Further, this includes our latest advice for UK contractor limited company allowances and the best tax planning ideas.

-The limited company Annual Event is a good incentive a company can claim each tax year (this is not available for sole traders).
+The limited company Annual Event is a good incentive a company can claim each tax year (this isn’t available for sole traders).
 The claim for the annual Christmas party allowance/Annual Event can be made by contractors and small limited company owners alike.
 As part of the rules, you can claim for an event or a series of events you can enjoy throughout the year.
-If you are new to contracting and do not have any employees, you can hold a sole director Christmas party.
+If you’re new to contracting and don’t have any employees, you can hold a sole director Christmas party.
 However, to claim for this you do need to hold an event (see later).

 To clarify, the claim for your business Christmas party tax allowance is an exemption rather than a HMRC annual allowance.
-Furthermore, this is worth your while to claim as it is Corporation Tax-deductible, even though it is not a significant amount.
+Furthermore, this is worth claiming as it is Corporation Tax-deductible, even though it’s not a significant amount.

 The company Christmas party

 As the end of the year comes around, what can you claim for your ltd company Christmas party allowance?
-Basically, when you hold your contractor Christmas party (limited company), there is no exemption from tax as such.
-However, when a business has an Annual Event, HMRC does give limited tax relief.
-Therefore, you can claim your company party tax deduction on the basis that you can meet certain conditions.
+Basically, when you hold your contractor Christmas party (limited company), there’s no exemption from tax as such.
+However, when a business holds an Annual Event, HMRC does give limited tax relief.
+Therefore, you can claim your company party tax deduction on the basis that you can meet certain conditions:

-- The combined cost of the Annual Event or events must not exceed £150 per head during the tax year.
+- The combined cost of the event or events mustn’t exceed £150 per head during the tax year.

 - The claim is for an event or events.
-This outing can include the annual staff party or your contractor’s annual party, and you can claim this under the HMRC Christmas party allowance.
+This outing can include the annual staff party or your contractor’s annual party and you can claim this under the Xmas party allowance.

-- The Annual Event (or your contractor Annual Event when you are contracting) is available to all of your employees.
+- The Annual Event (or your contractor Annual Event when you’re contracting) is available to all your employees.

-- The £150 Annual Event exemption does not apply to company shareholders if they are not a director or employees.
+- The £150 Annual Event exemption doesn’t apply to company shareholders if they’re not a director or an employee.

 - The director or employee who attends can also bring a guest if they are partners or family members.

-If these conditions are met for your limited company Christmas meal allowance or Annual Event, and you do not exceed the £150 limit per person, these costs will be tax deductible.
-However, if the £150 limit is exceeded, the costs will need to be reported as a taxable benefit in kind (BiK).
+If these conditions are met for your limited company Christmas meal allowance or contractor company event, and you don’t exceed the £150 limit per person, these costs will be tax deductible.
+However, if the £150 limit is exceeded, the costs need to be reported as a taxable benefit in kind (BiK).
 In this case, the BiK will be shown on form P11D.
 As a result, your company will pay National Insurance and you will pay tax on this.